sakomws/convoy/README.md

 # Multi k8s clusters development

-### Motivation
+### Goal

-What is the best approach to proxy traffic from developer laptop to services running in remote cluster:
+Find the best approach to proxy traffic from developer laptop to services running in remote cluster:

 - [ ] Little or no configuration change in application side
 - [ ] No proxy maintenance
 - [ ] Faster development process

-### Current Development Work Flow
+## Current Development Work Flow

 Below is usual software development process for applications running inside containers and deployed in kubernetes cluster: